Are there admission requirements for the program?

 Technology is an important element of the program and classroom experience, and we recommend that all students choose to bring a laptop computer, provided that it meets the minimum requirements for the course.
 Students will require a computer and internet connection to complete related course work.

-The online TESOL Certificate requires a computer and internet connection that meet minimum requirements.
+The online TESOL Program requires a computer and internet connection that meet minimum requirements.
 Questions about minimum computing requirements should be addressed to tesol@acadiau.ca.

 What resources will I have access to on campus?